wp-media/imagify-plugin/readme.txt

 = 1.2 =
 * New: compression level: Ultra
 * New: You can now choose to display Admin Bar Imagify's menu, or not.
-* New: See the differences between Ultra, Agressive and Normal option inside Imagify Options page.
+* New: See the differences between Ultra, Aggressive and Normal option inside Imagify Options page.
 * Bug Fix: Admin Bar: Styles are now included in front-end too.
 * Bug Fix: Admin Bar: Better styles in certain cases.
 * Bug Fix: Deactivate a conflict plugin doesn't return a blank page anymore!